shaftoe/curriculum-vitae/content/work.md

   Senior System Engineer

-  Bonial, a multinational web service in the publishing field, was looking for someone willing to embrace the challenge of refactoring their relatively big Puppet codebase.
-I was eager to get onboad and test my skills on a big scale.
-I joined the _Operations_ team as team lead, in charge of the overall infrastructure stability, robustness and maintainability, enforcing best operational practices.
-The final goal was to improve processes quality while keeping the team alligned with our goals.
+  Bonial, multinational business in the publishing field, was looking for someone willing to embrace the challenge of refactoring their relatively big Puppet codebase.
+I was eager to get onboad and test my skills on a new scale (thousand of servers).

+  I happily joined the _Operations_ team as team lead and put in charge of the overall infrastructure stability, robustness and maintainability, enforcing best operational practices.
+The final goal was to improve processes quality while keeping the team alligned and healthy.

   The technological stack: